Frequently Asked Questions

 Q: What is a Harvard Magazine account?

 A: A Harvard Magazine account is required to access some areas of this website.
-Once established, your account may be used to view class notes and obituaries online, to sign in to Harvard Magazine’s web app for smartphones and tablets, and to sign up for—and manage—e-mail newsletter subscriptions.
+Once established, your account may be used to view class notes and obituaries online and to sign up for—and manage—e-mail newsletter subscriptions.

 Q: Is my Harvard Magazine account the same as my Harvard Alumni ID?